Position: Towards Responsible Evaluation for Text-to-Speech: Background: The Co-evolution of TTS Technologies and Evaluation Methods

 The evaluation of modern TTS systems has increasingly adopted a dual-track framework that combines subjective and objective measures~\cite{valle, cosyvoice, seedtts}.
 CMOS and SMOS are now widely used to assess perceived naturalness and speaker similarity, forming the core of human evaluation protocols.
-On the objective side, metrics such as word error rate, speaker embedding similarity, and model-based predictions of speech quality have become standard practice.
-Many recent approaches rely on pre-trained automatic speech recognition models~\cite{radford2022robustspeechrecognitionlargescale, hubert, gulati20_interspeech}, speaker verification models~\cite{wavlm}, and perceptual quality prediction models~\cite{utmosv2,wang23r_interspeech} to provide consistent and scalable assessments.
-This shift reflects a broader trend toward using neural models as evaluation tools.
-Despite these advances, current evaluation practices largely overlook the ethical and societal implications of highly realistic speech synthesis~\cite{9747605,yi2022add}.
-Issues such as identity spoofing, misinformation, and unauthorized voice replication are typically addressed only in brief disclaimers.
-There remains a critical need for standardized methodologies that integrate safety and misuse considerations into the core evaluation of speech generation systems.
+On the objective side, metrics such as WER, speaker embedding similarity (SIM), and model-based predictions of speech quality have become standard practice.
+Many recent approaches rely on pretrained automatic speech recognition (ASR) models~\cite{whisper, conformer}, ASV models~\cite{ecapa-tdnn}, and perceptual quality prediction models~\cite{dnsmos, utmosv2} to provide consistent and scalable assessments.
+This shift reflects a broader evolution toward neural models as evaluators, culminating in the recent adoption of the LLM-as-a-Judge paradigm~\cite{enablingauditoryllm, qualispeech, speechllmasjudges, speechjudge}, which goes beyond scalar scores to deliver interpretable reasoning and fine-grained quality assessments.

+However, established evaluation practices remain largely centered on technical quality, leaving ethical and societal implications underexamined.
+Current protocols rarely require disclosure of training data provenance, licensing conditions, or speaker consent, despite the biometric and personally identifiable nature of voice data.
+They also risk obscuring fairness concerns: aggregate WER, SIM, and MOS scores can mask degraded quality for underrepresented speech communities, while ASR- and ASV-based metrics inherit disparities from the pretrained models on which they rely~\cite{racialdisparitiesinasr,biasinasv} and misinterpret minority speech varieties as generation errors.
+Security risks such as voice impersonation are prominent~\cite{deepfakesmisinformationdisinformation}, yet post-generation traceability is rarely incorporated into standard evaluation practice.
+Collectively, these gaps motivate the need to extend TTS evaluation beyond technical performance and integrate assessment of governance, fairness, and security into standard evaluation protocols.